deepanshuaggarwal51/deepanshuaggarwal51/README.md

 - 👋 Hi, This is Deepanshu Aggarwal @deepanshuaggarwal51.
-I am a Ph.D. student working on theoretical problems in Quantum condensed matter at the Indian Institute of Technology, Delhi, India.
+I am a Ph.D. scholar working in theoretical Quantum condensed matter at the Indian Institute of Technology, Delhi, India.
 - 📫 How to reach me - Please write to me at daggarwal305@outlook.in.

 <!---